d9k/d9k-gamedev-examples/gba/cpp-butano/savegame-json/README.md

 At first install [butano and required libraries to the system](https://gvaliente.github.io/butano/getting_started_wt.html).

+WARNING!
+For now RapidJSON objects corrupt memory on DevKitARM build, so ability to compile with DevKitARM is disabled in Makefile.
+So Wonderful Toolchain toolkit is compulsory!

 Change `LIBBUTANO` in the [Makefile](./Makefile).
 Add this path to [.vscode/c_cpp_properties.json](.vscode/c_cpp_properties.json) too, (`configurations -> includePath`).

 Then run